maxgio92/notes/content/notes/program-execution-environment.md

 Specifically, a stack pointer (SP) points to the first free and unused address on the stack.
 It can reserve more space on the stack by adjusting the stack pointer, and then `PUSH` instruction (valid in many architectures) pushes data at the address pointed to by the stack pointer (e.g. local variables).

-Meanwhile, usually, the base pointer (BP) is a snapshot of the stack pointer (SP) at the start of the frame, so that function parameters and local variables are accessed by adding and subtracting, respectively, a constant offset from it.
+The base pointer (BP) is set during function calls by copying the current SP.
+The BP is a snapshot of the SP at the start of the frame, so that function parameters and local variables are accessed by adding and subtracting, respectively, a constant offset from it.

 You can find a diagram in the picture below: